qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 - Blame prediction failure to outside factors, e.g. the statistical data is being manipulated, conspiracy theories.
 - Blame that they are just unlucky as the Black Swan event is low-probability.
 (Black Swan events are rare, but you are still likely to encounter multiple Black Swan events in life.)

+Another example: When one don't know an image is AI-generates it looks good.
+But if one already know it's AI-generated, then many details are seen as "evidence of AI" even if they didn't notice before knowing it's AI.

 ### Fundamental attribution error

 - Attribute self success by own characteristics (capability, virtue, etc.).